-There is a range of air quality management measures that may be implemented to meet the requirements of the Waikato Regional Council consent, including:
+There is a range of air quality management measures that may be implemented to meet the requirements of the consent, including:

-- Watering haul roads where required. - A comprehensive vehicle and equipment maintenance programme. - Dust collectors and filters on drill rigs. - Keeping stockpiles low, so the wind is less likely to spread dust. - Optimal blasting techniques, using quality blasting compounds and blast-hole stemming. - Planting pasture to cover long-term stockpiles. - Establishing conservative speed limits around the site and having sealed high-use roads. - Washing vehicles before leaving the site to travel on public roads.
+- Watering haul roads where required. - Vehicle and equipment maintenance programme. - Dust collectors and filters on drill rigs. - Keeping stockpiles low, so the wind is less likely to spread dust. - Optimal blasting techniques, using quality blasting compounds and blast-hole stemming. - Planting pasture to cover long-term stockpiles. - Establishing conservative speed limits around the site and having sealed high-use roads. - Washing vehicles before leaving the site to travel on public roads.

 Our assessment shows that the effects of vent raises on their surrounding ecology or people will be minimal.
-Monitoring of the existing Trio vent raise on Union Hill in Waihi confirms this, since its installation in 2011.
+Monitoring of the existing Favona vent raise and Martha portal confirms this.

-INFORMATION ACCURATE AS AT JUNE 2022
+INFORMATION ACCURATE AS AT NOVEMBER 2024